kbeaugrand/SemanticKernel.Agents.Memory/samples/SemanticKernel.Agents.Memory.Samples/README.md

 These handlers are now part of the `SemanticKernel.Agents.Memory.Core` package and can be used in production scenarios.

 ### Program.cs
 A console application that demonstrates running the pipeline with sample data.
+The program offers multiple demo options:
+1. **Basic Pipeline Demo** - Shows standard text processing pipeline
+2. **Semantic Chunking Demo** - Demonstrates semantic-based text chunking
+3. **Custom Configuration Demo** - Shows advanced configuration options

 ## Running the sample